maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the Nokia N900, the font size in osso-xterm can be changed using the volume
-buttons, but this doesn not work yet on the Droid 4.
+buttons, but this does not work yet on the Droid 4.
 The reason is that
 osso-xterm expects specific (hardcoded) keys to be used to change the font, and
 the Droid 4 has different keys mapped to its volume buttons, see `issue #385
 <https://github.com/maemo-leste/bugtracker/issues/385>`_